A degloving injury?

 Correct traction is so good that it is now medically endorsed and recommended in 29 countries worldwide.

 The cost?
-Under $300.
+Under $350.
 Yes, that is not a typo.
-Under three hundred US dollars.
+Under three hundred and fifty US dollars.
 And, that is for one of the best traction devices in the entire world.

 Most men with a small bend or a serious severe painful bend can benefit from correct traction and avoid all the possible surgical complications and any kind of degloving injury.